bhawana1999/SmartSurvey_QGC/README.md

 **How to Run**

-The files that are changed for adding these features are SurveyComplexItem.cc, SurveyComplexItem.h, Survey.SettingsGroup.json in the MissionManager folder under src and the SurveyItemEditor.qml file in PlanView folder under src.
+The files that are changed for adding these features are _SurveyComplexItem.cc_, _SurveyComplexItem.h_, _Survey.SettingsGroup.json_ in the **MissionManager** folder under src and the _SurveyItemEditor.qml_ file in **PlanView** folder under src.
+Compile the code on Qt after replacing these four files.

 **References**